-By default, the routine manager allocates a stack size for a UDR with the size that the STACKSIZE configuration parameter specifies.
-If STACKSIZE is not set, the routine manager uses a default stack size of 32 kilobytes.
-To determine how much stack space a UDR requires, monitor the UDR from the system prompt with the following onstat utility:
+By default, the thread allocates a stack with the size that the STACKSIZE configuration parameter specifies.
+If the STACKSIZE configuration parameter is not set, the routine manager uses a default stack size of 32 KB.
+If less than 32 KB of stack space remains, the routine manager allocates the remaining stack space.
+To determine how much stack space a UDR requires, monitor the UDR with the onstat -g sts command.

-onstat -g sts

-Use the onstat -g sts option to obtain information about stack-size use for each thread.
-The output includes the following fields:
+The onstat -g sts command output includes the following fields:

-- The thread ID - The maximum stack size configured for each thread - The maximum stack size that the thread uses
+- The thread ID - The maximum stack size that is configured for each thread - The maximum stack size that the thread uses

-You can use the output of the threads that belong to user sessions to determine if you need to alter the maximum stack size configured for a user session.
+You can use the output of the threads that belong to user sessions to determine whether you need to alter the maximum stack size for a user session.
 To alter the maximum stack size for all user sessions, change the value of the STACKSIZE configuration parameter.
 To alter the maximum stack size for a single user session, change the value of the INFORMIXSTACKSIZE environment variable.
-For more information, see the configuration parameter STAGEBLOB in the IBM Informix Administrator's Reference and the environment variable INFORMIXSTACKSIZE in the IBM Informix Guide to SQL: Reference.